OSLC/oslc-service/README.md

 2) Edit the package.json file to add a dependency on ldp-service

-	"dependencies": {"ldp-service": "~0.0.1"},
+	"dependencies": {"oslc-service": "~0.0.1"},

-3) Edit app.js and add whatever Express middleware you need including ldp-service. ldp-service also provides access to its MongoDB database in case additional middleware needs direct access to the database.
+3) Edit app.js and add whatever Express middleware you need including oslc-service. oslc-service also utilizes ldp-service which provides access to a MongoDB database in case additional middleware needs direct access to the database.

 	var ldpService = require('ldp-service');
 	app.use(ldpService());